EfficientAD: Accurate Visual Anomaly Detection at Millisecond-Level Latencies: Method

 The student learns the systematic reconstruction errors of the autoencoder on normal images, e.g., blurry reconstructions.
 At the same time, it does not learn the reconstruction errors for anomalies because these are not part of the training set.
 This makes the difference between the autoencoder's output and the student's output well-suited for computing the anomaly map.
 Analogous to the student--teacher pair, the anomaly map is the squared difference between the two outputs, averaged across channels.
-We refer to the this anomaly map as the global anomaly map and to the anomaly map generated by the student--teacher pair as the local anomaly map.
+We refer to this anomaly map as the global anomaly map and to the anomaly map generated by the student--teacher pair as the local anomaly map.
 We average these two anomaly maps to compute the combined anomaly map and use its maximum value as the image-level anomaly score.
+The combined anomaly map thus contains the detection results of the student--teacher pair and the detection results of the autoencoder--student pair.
+Sharing the student's hidden layers in the computation of these detection results allows our method to maintain low computational requirements, while enabling the detection of structural and logical anomalies.